weirdwir3d/weirdwir3d/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Software Engineering student.
-I like languages and in my free time I like to exercise and work on some side projects
+I am a Software Engineer.
+I like languages, music and fitness.

 - 🔭 Currently working on an iOS app for Tex Tracer and on the website of the student association s.v.
 QUEER!
-- 🌱 I’m currently learning SwiftUI and C++
+- 🌱 I’m currently learning SwiftUI
 - 📫 How to reach me: @weirdwired on Discord